prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.1 of the free version correspond to changes made in 2.13.1.x of the paid version.

+= 1.13.4 - 08/Jun/2017 =

+* FIX: Import function had a regression and was not coping with all formats
+* TWEAK: When the import function failed, the error was not shown to the user

+= 1.13.3 - 07/Jun/2017 =

+* FIX: Revert Dropbox authentication change in 1.13.2, which was not working on all sites

+= 1.13.2 - 07/Jun/2017 =

+* TWEAK: Marked as tested and compatible on WordPress 4.8
+* TWEAK: Dropbox authentication flow can now use POST for the final step, side-stepping (arbitrary) parameter length restrictions on some Apache mod_security setups
+* TWEAK: Prevent a possible PHP notice when curl is not present
+* TWEAK: Point Clef users towards Keyy
+* TWEAK: Do not open an alert box when the user changes their site ID in 'Advanced Tools'
+* TWEAK: Fix parameters to updraft_check_overduecrons() JS function

 = 1.13.1 - 09/May/2017 =

 * REFACTOR: Completed re-factoring of the remote storage modules, so that now all remote storage code has completed this current stage of re-factoring (more to come in future - laying the foundation for a significant new feature)
 * FIX: Added a nonce to the Dropbox deauth link.
 This is a minor security issue - someone personally targetting you, who knew that you were logged in to your WordPress admin, and who could persuade you to visit a personally-crafted web page, could cause the connection between UpdraftPlus and your Dropbox to be broken.
 The only impact of this is that the sending of your next backup to Dropbox would fail, and you would be alerted about the need to re-connect.
 * FIX: Import settings now handle the new remote storage options format
+* FIX: The zip file browser was not working in free versions
 * TWEAK: Added a version check when saving settings to prevent errors or lost settings
 * TWEAK: 'Existing Backups' table now shows an icon for each remote destination that the backup was sent to
 * TWEAK: Update SSL CA certificates file